 A 100% independent organization, the NFEC can guarantee that its personal finance presentations are purely educational.
 These lesson plans were created with the guidance of the NFEC Curriculum Advisory Board, a group of experts, educators, and financial professionals dedicated to writing personal finance lessons that bridge the gap between theory and practice.

-The NFEC offers engaging, fun and interactive curriculum for all ages – kids, teens, and adults.
+The NFEC offers engaging, fun and interactive financial literacy lesson plans and curriculum for all ages – kids, teens, and adults.
 Over 400 hours of presentation material accommodates a variety of educational goals and formats.

 Review big ideas and content standards designed to encourage the highest achievement by participants.
 Complimentary interactive website helps you understand the skills needed to improve one’s financial capabilities.